Ryo-N7/Ryo-N7.github.io/_posts/2017-09-05-japan-unemploy-pm.md

     ## Time differences in days
     ## [1]  291  219 2247  744   64 1240 1574 2797

 By subtracting the starting dates from end dates we can calculate the length of each Prime Minister's term in days.
 The PM that lasted **64** days as shown is [Tanzan Ishibashi](https://en.wikipedia.org/wiki/Tanzan_Ishibashi), who unfortunately was incapacitated by stroke.
-Others such as [Sosuke Uno](https://en.wikipedia.org/wiki/S%C5%8Dsuke_Uno) (**68** days) resigned in more acrimonious terms (allegations of an extramarital affair with a **geisha** leading to a terrible performance in the subsequent election!
+Others such as [S&\#333suke Uno](https://en.wikipedia.org/wiki/S%C5%8Dsuke_Uno) (**68** days) resigned in more acrimonious terms (allegations of an extramarital affair with a **geisha** leading to a terrible performance in the subsequent election!
 Details can be read in *Secrets, Sex, and Spectacle: The Rules of Scandal in Japan and the United States* by Mark West if you're **really** curious).

 Now we just have to use mutate() to add this data into a new column: